 - Similarly, Eon's title means "King of Kings", as the King of the tribal leaders whose lands make up the Kingdom of Ethiopia.

 Mythology, Religion, and Legend

-- Agamemnon in The Iliad is said to be the king over all the Achaians (Greeks), who are also divided into various smaller kingdoms.
+- Agamemnon of Mycenae in The Iliad is said to be the king over all the Achaians (Greeks), who are also divided into various smaller kingdoms.

 - The High King (Ard Ri) of Ireland.
 The office did exist in real life, but it was primarily a ceremonial title, and is not definitely documented before the 9th century CE.
 In the Irish legends, however, there is an unbroken succession of powerful High Kings starting in the 2nd millennium BCE with Slaine mac Dela of the Fir Bolg, and containing mythical and semi-mythical figures like Nuada and Lugh of the Tuatha De Dannan, Conaire Mor, Conn the Hundred-Fighter, Cormac mac Airt, Niall of the Nine Hostages, and Loegaire, up to historical kings like Brian Boruma mac Cennetig (a.k.a.
 Brian Boru).
 Traditional Irish chronicles regard Mael Sechnaill (died 1022) as the last undisputed High King, with the kings after him considered "High Kings with Opposition", and Rory O'Connor (Rudraige Ua Conchobair) being the last bearer of the title when it was made obsolete in 1171 by the Norman invasion of Ireland.
 The last king to style himself High King of Ireland was Edward the Bruce, who tried to break Ireland from English control, but was killed in 1318.